-Controversial vaccine trial should never have been run in India, researchers sayJune 20th, 2012 in Other /
+Controversial vaccine trial should never have been run in India, researchers sayJune 20, 2012 in Medicine & Health / Other

 Research published today in the Journal of the Royal Society of Medicine raises further questions about a trial of HPV vaccines in India.